Day Twenty-Four on the Camino Portugués

 As we sat outside, we saw lots of pilgrims pass by.
 They must have been just behind us!
 If Picaraña is your destination for the day, click here for a list of hotels.

-After about 0.9 km on the forested path, you take two sharp bends to climb up to a primary, 2-lane roadway and see the distinctive Mamba Jamba Pilgrim’s Stop, where you turn to the left.
-Across the road you will also see this sign for the town of O Faramello at the café O Algandra do Camiño, below right.
+After about 200 meters more on the forested path, you take two sharp bends to climb up to a primary, 2-lane roadway, where you turn to the left.
+Across the road you will also see this sign for the town of O Faramello at the café O Algandra do Camiño, shown below.
 This corner looked like a quaint place to stop, better than along the highway, like we did!

 In about 300 more meters on this primary 2-lane road, we walked by the Albergue La Calabaza del Peregrino in town if you are ready to stop for the day.